Coronavirus – Guidelines for Travellers

 Travelling brings significant stress and strain to your feet.
 Following some simple commonsense care before and while travelling will make a huge difference to your overall enjoyment and to your general health.
 You can divide the possible care of your feet into two associated areas – firstly stress & strain and secondly infection.

-There can be no doubt that this is the one main areas where travellers fail miserably during their trip overseas.
-It is all very well to want to taste the local produce but commonsense and care must be maintained at all times.
-Probably, your stomach is an Irish stomach!
-It is an integral part of you and deserves to be treated with some respect.
-If you take chances and play games with your stomach you can be fairly sure just who will win and what the final outcome will be!
-Spending days looking at the loo walls is not too pleasant and can ruin a really expensive holiday.
+There can be no doubt that this is the one main areas where travellers get into difficulty during their trip overseas.
+It is all very well to want to taste the local produce but commonsense and care must be maintained if you want to avoid spending days looking at the loo walls.
+Here are out top tips on how to avoid an upset stomach when travelling.

 Eat freshly cooked hot food (physically hot that is – not spicy hot).
 If the food is hot and fresh then the risk of contamination is very small and your stomach will be protected.
 Cold foods (either salads or cold meats) can easily be infected with a variety of organisms such as bacteria, viruses and parasites.

 Stay away from lettuce and undercooked shellfish.
 These two are the main culprits and responsible for many a spoiled trip overseas.
 Oysters, shrimps, prawns and mussels are frequently harvested from infected waters and then mildly steamed in preparation for human consumption.
-This steaming will not sterilise them and you will frequently end up eating what amounts to raw human sewage – not a very pleasant thought!
+This steaming will not sterilise them and you may end up with a seriously upset stomach as a result!

 Check out the restaurant before you order your meal.
 Look to see if the tables are clean and the cutlery is sparkling.
 If you are unsure be careful and try to find another eating establishment where possible.
 Probably a wise precaution is to take a visit to the toilets.
 If they are well maintained then you can usually be assured that the care taken in the kitchens will be of a higher standard.

-Choose food from the menu that you recognise and make certain all meat is very well cooked.
-None of this eating rare bloody steaks while overseas.
-If you are not convinced I can point you in the direction of many patients who have come home infected with 20 foot long tape worms!
-Despite your request, if your meat dish is still bloody on arrival send it back for reheating – just make sure that you get your own meal back!
+Choose food from the menu that you recognise, and make certain all meat is very well cooked.
+Try to avoid eating rare steaks while overseas.
+If you are not convinced, we can point you in the direction of several patients who have come home infected with 20 foot long tape worms!
+If your meat dish is still undercooked on arrival send it back for reheating – just make sure that you get your own meal back!
 (Cut a wedge out of one corner).

-Everybody knows that the tap water supply overseas may be questionable and so they would never dream of drinking from the taps in their bedrooms.
-Nevertheless we often hear that travellers have used this same water for brushing their teeth.
-Again not a wise move.
+Everybody knows that the tap water supply overseas may be questionable.
+They would never dream of drinking from the taps in their bedrooms.
+Nevertheless, we often hear that travellers have used this same water for brushing their teeth.
+This is not a wise move.
 Water will be absorbed from your mouth very rapidly no matter whether or not you actually swallow.

 - Eat freshly cooked fresh food